mavix21/terra/README.md

 - `apps/web`: This is the main Next.js application.
 It contains all the user-facing pages, API routes, and application-specific logic.
 - `packages/ui`: This package holds all the shared UI components, primarily built using shadcn/ui.
 These components are designed to be reusable across different parts of the application or even other applications within the monorepo in the future
-- `packages/contracts`: This package contains the hardhat project for the smart contracts.
+- `packages/s-contracts`: This package contains the Hardhat project for the smart contracts (configured for Lisk Sepolia Testnet).
+- `packages/convex`: This package contains Convex backend code (schema, functions, tables) used by the app.
 - `tooling/`: This directory contains configuration files for common development tools like ESLint, Prettier, TypeScript, etc., ensuring consistent code quality and development experience across the monorepo.

 ## 🧰 Tech Stack